lsst/cp_pipe/doc/lsst.cp.pipe/constructing-calibrations.rst

   - This pipeline produces statistics and test results for every ``{exposure, detector}`` pair in the input data, and then collates that data to produce per-exposure summaries (and optionally addition exposure-level statistics and tests), and finally into one final per-run summary.
   - As part of DM-28920, ``cp_verify`` is being augmented with a series of Jupyter notebooks that are designed to help visualize and process the potentially very large amount of information.
 Running the ``$CP_VERIFY_DIR/examples/cpVerifyBias.ipynb`` will show the final generated bias, allow each residual image to be examined along with the statistic and test results, as well as provide histograms of number of failed tests.
 Further discussion of these notebooks will be available in DMTN-192 and in the ``cp_verify`` documentation.

-- Upon confirming that the calibration has passed all of the verification tests (or that the failed tests are permanent/uncorrectable), the calibraion is now ready to be certified to final collection:
+- Upon confirming that the calibration has passed all of the verification tests (or that the failed tests are permanent/uncorrectable), the calibration is now ready to be certified to final collection:
 .. code:: bash

     butler certify-calibrations /repo/main u/czw/DM-28920/biasGen LATISS/calib/DM-28920 \